top of page

 Ma'Asker Al Raschid RAF Cemetery (formerly Hinaidi RAF Peace Cemetery) c1923

-The following photograph was taken from approximately half-way along the western perimeter of the cemetery, with the camera focussed on the grave of Flying Officer Lionel Hooton and pointing in a south-easterly direction towards the southern perimeter fence.
+The photograph below was taken from the north-western corner of Plot 3, with the camera focussed on the grave of Flying Officer Lionel Hooton (Plot 3 Row A Grave 9) and pointing in a south-easterly direction towards the southern perimeter fence, just in from of the raised bund.
 The graves in the photograph are of Plot 3, with only Rows A through F used.
-This would date the photograph to the latter part of 1923 (refer to Grave Sequence / Breakdown for more details).
+This would date the photograph early in the use of the cemetery, namely the latter part of 1923 (refer to Grave Sequence / Breakdown for more details).

-F/O Hooton was one of twenty-three Royal Air Force pilots buried at Ma'Asker who were WW1 veterans, representing over the years some thirty-nine RAF squadrons.
-Four were official wartime flying 'aces' and many had been decorated for bravery and courageous acts during the Great War.
+F/O Hooton was one of twenty Royal Air Force pilots buried at Ma'Asker who were WW1 veterans, representing over the years forty RAF squadrons.
+Four of the pilots were official wartime flying 'aces' and many had been decorated for bravery and courageous acts during the Great War.

 Hinaidi RAF Cemetery, c1923 (renamed Ma'Asker Al Raschid)